Abandoned & Little-Known Airfields:

-A 1940 photo by Bill Larkins of the prototype Boeing YB-17 Flying Fortress on display in front of the Federal Building at the Treasure Island Golden Gate International Expo.
+A 1940 photo by Bill Larkins of a Boeing YB-17 Flying Fortress on display in front of the Federal Building at the Treasure Island Golden Gate International Expo.

 At some point between 1939-40 the YB-17 had been repainted in camouflage.

-A 1940 photo (courtesy of Kevin Walsh) of the prototype Boeing YB-17 Flying Fortress on display in front of the Federal Building at the Treasure Island Golden Gate International Expo.
+A 1940 photo (courtesy of Kevin Walsh) of a Boeing YB-17 Flying Fortress on display in front of the Federal Building at the Treasure Island Golden Gate International Expo.